rightkick/Notes/kubernetes/Kubernetes-Getting-Started.md

 ### Cluster

 A kubernetes cluster is a set of nodes that coordinate to run the cluster services.
-It comproses of at least one master node and one worker node.
+It comprises of at least one master node and one worker node.
 The cluster can be a single node also that runs both master and worker node logic.

 - Get list of clusters: `kubectl config current-context`
 - Get cluster status: `kubectl get cs`